dipscope/TypeManager.TS/README.md

 We have several object serializers: default, circular and lead.
 Each of them can be used globally or per type.
 Their behaviour is absolutely the same until it comes to handling circular references.

-* Default object serializer preserves circular references without making any special changes.
+* Default object serializer preserves circular references without making any special changes;
-* Circular object serializer preserves circular references using JSONPath notation.
+* Circular object serializer preserves circular references using JSONPath notation;
-* Lead object serializer preserves only the first occurrence.
-When circular reference is detected then it will be set to undefined.
+* Lead object serializer preserves only the first occurrence and when circular reference is detected it will be set to undefined;

 There is nothing better to show the difference than code.
 For example we have two classes which reference each other: